-7.5 Addendum V: Demographics of Service Population
+8.6 FORM #6: Demographics of Service Population

 DEMOGRAPHICS OF SERVICE POPULATION

-(1) Indicate number of each category of organization currently , (2) Indicate the through the proposed program, (3) Indi represents of the total number of client y Age of client served by your estimated number to be served cate what % column #2 (1) Number Currently Served by (2) Number To Be Served by Proposed (3) % of Overall Number Served by Organization
+Clients b (1) Indicate number of each category organization currently , (2) Indicate the through the proposed program, (3) Indicate the represents of the total number of clien organization. of client served by your estimated number to be served licate what % column #2 (1) Number Currently Served by Organization (2) Number To Be Served by Proposed Program (3) % of Overall Number Served by Organization

-organization.
-Organization Program Organization

-Expectant Women under 19 years of age
+Expectant Women under 19 years s of age

-Expectant Women over 19 years of of age
+Expectant Women over 19 years of age

 Parents under 19 years of age

 Parents over 19 years of age

 Children 0-5

 Children 6-12

 Adolescents 13-19

 Kinship caregivers

 Foster Parents

 Providers of Care

 Other (describe)

-Clients by Race (1) Indicate number in each category or organization currently, (2) Indicate the through the proposed program, (3) Indicate represents of the total number to be se f clients served by your estimated number to be served cate what % each category Number Currently Served (2) Number To Be Served by Proposed Program % Of Number To Be Served by Proposed Program
+Clients by Race and Ethnicity (1) Indicate number in each category of clients served by your organization currently, (2) Indicate the estimated number to be served through the proposed program, (3) Indicate what % each category represents of the total number to be served by your proposed program.
+(1) Number Currently Served (2) Number To Be Served by Proposed Program (3) % Of Number To Be Served by Proposed Program

 African American

 Latino/ Hispanic

 Asian/ Pacific Islander

 Native American/ Alaskan Native

 Caucasian

 Multiracial or Biracial

 Other (describe)

 Total

-Geographic Distribut ion 1
+Geographic Distribut tion

-County Areas Areas % of Overa To Be S
+County Areas Areas % of Overa To Be

 East

 Far East

 West

 Central

 South

-L i